What is true Bhakti (Devotion)?

-Some other beginners take 'Deekshas (Monastic vows) and complete the prescribed diksha (Vow) period with strict rules and regulations.
-Afterwards they leave the said rules and regulations there itself.
-Most of them praise the ideals, love, devotion, sacrifice, moral etc., which the great personalities (Avataras) have taught and adopted in their lives.
-But they won't follow them in their real life thinking that they are very difficult and possible only to the said great personalities.
-For all this how do they expect God's grace?
+Some other beginners take ‘Deekshas (Monastic vows) and complete the prescribed Diksha (Vow) period with strict rules and regulations.
+Afterward, they leave the said rules and regulations there itself.
+Most of them praise the ideals, love, devotion, sacrifice, moral, etc., which the great personalities (Avataras) have taught and adopted in their lives.
+But they won’t follow them in their real-life thinking that they are very difficult and possible only to the said great personalities.
+For all this how do they expect God’s grace?
 The result is nominal.

 Mechanical form of worship, commonly adopted by those hankering after Gods and Goddesses to serve their worldly ends is an absurdity.
 It is no worship at all.
 The solid material form of God aimed by them in the mind and worshipped with faith and devotion leads to internal grossness.